rafnixschaf/iota/docs/content/developer/iota-evm/how-tos/core-contracts/get-randomness-on-l2.md

 description: You can use the ISC Magic Contract in EVM contracts to access ISC functionality, such as randomness.
 image: /img/logo/WASP_logo_dark.png
 tags:
-  - magic contract
+  - magic
   - randomness
-  - EVM
-  - Ethereum
-  - Solidity
+  - evm
-  - ISC
+  - solidity
 ---

 # Get Randomness on L2